NOUHAMA/Portfolio/README.md

 ### 4. Cleaning and Formatting Data with Python
 In this project, I showcase how to clean and format data using Python's **pandas** library.
 The notebook addresses common issues  incorrect data types, null values , text inconsistencies, and duplicates.

+### 5. Power BI dashboard IMDB rating
+Dashboard 1: Ratings and Genre insights for understanding popularity and rating trends by genre.
+Dashboard 2: Financial insights into gross revenue, its trends, and correlations with ratings.
+Dashboard 3: People-focused insights, showing top contributors (directors and actors) and offering detailed movie information.

 ## Skills & Technologies

 - **Data Analysis**: Power BI, Excel, Python (pandas, numpy)